staskarasev/staskarasev/README.md

 - 👋 Hi, I’m @staskarasev
 - 👀 I’m interested in finance and data science
-- 🌱 I’m currently working on my master in finance degree, and learning algorithms and data structures
 - 💞️ I’m looking to collaborate on a project where I can gain real experience
 - 📫 Contact: staskarasev90@gmail.com